tokalak/test-theme/_posts/2010-02-05-post-quote.md

   - quote
 ---

-> Only one thing is impossible for God: To find any sense in any copyright law on the planet.
+> This is an example for a very long quote, which extends beyond a single line if displayed on a small device.

 > <cite><a href="http://www.brainyquote.com/quotes/quotes/m/marktwain163473.html">Mark Twain</a></cite>